JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 # Panel list

-This is a list of most panel types and their parameters.
+This is a list of panel types and their parameters.

 ## Panel